-Another old post town on the Nakasendo, Magome-juku is the highlight of the area.
+Another old post town on the Nakasendo , Magome , is the highlight of the area.
 From functioning water wheels to traditional soba restaurants, every aspect of Magome is presented as it would have been in the 17th century.

-Connected to neighboring Tsumago-juku (yet another post town) by an 8-kilometer path that twists through stunning countryside landscapes.
+Connected to neighboring post town Tsumago by an eight-kilometer path that twists through stunning countryside landscapes.
 You could easily spend a whole day here taking in the peace and beauty of long-ago Japan.

 The forest is home to the lemon-scented Kiso cypress, a famous and much sought-after wood used in temples and shrines across Japan.

 Ena is a popular town in the area, with two interesting museums: the Hiroshige Museum of Art, offering woodblock prints from the master and others, and the Hishiya Museum, the restored house of a village headman.